foundation/foundation-sites/docs/pages/typography-helpers.md

 ## Drop Caps

 Add a drop cap of 3 lines to the begining of a paragraph.
+A dropcap (or Initial) is a letter at the beginning of a word, a chapter, or a paragraph that is larger than the rest of the text.

 ```html_example
 <p class="dropcaps">